-The staff has received suitable first aid training enabling them to give emergency first aid to someone who is injured or becomes ill whilst on the school premises.
-The last training was on 1st September 2020.
+The staff have received suitable first aid enabling them to give emergency first aid to someone who is injured or becomes ill whilst on school premises.
+The last training was in January 2023 (Compliance Education).
+All certificates are available on the shared drive.

-At least one qualified first aider will be on site when pupils are present.
-For the early years, at least one person with a paediatric first aid qualification will be on-site or on outings.
-The current paediatric first aiders are Mrs Belinda Wilson, Miss Rebecca Naylor and Mrs Alison Whitfield.
+At least one qualified first aider will be on sire when pupils are present.
+For the early years, at least one person with a Paediatric first aid qualification will be on-site or on outings.
+The current Paediatric first aiders are Mrs Belinda Wilson, Miss Claire Humphreys, Mrs Katie Darlington, Ms Laura Connor, Mr Steve Busby and Mrs Lucia Richards.